spiffe/spiffe-helper/examples/postgresql/README.md

 ### 8. Create the registration entries
 Create the following registration entries:

-+ For the PostgreSQL client, the DNS name must match the database user name.
-The selector used for this entry is the user name: `postgresql-client`.
++ For the PostgreSQL client, the DNS name must match the database username.
+The selector used for this entry is the username: `postgresql-client`.
 ```bash
 ./spire-server entry create \
     -spiffeID spiffe://example.org/psql-client \